 It can even hit our order waiting but never actually get filled to be fully in the trade.

-IMPORTANT – we never ever enter at market price – this causes us to immediately lose money – all our trades will be put in deliberately and we always have the price we want to be entered at.
+IMPORTANT – we never ever enter at market price.
+It causes us to immediately lose money.
+All our trades will be put in deliberately and we always have the price we want to be entered at.
 We are always in control of it.

 So we see the bars hit our order that is waiting, doesn’t fill it (which happens very often) and then we see it go exactly in the direction we want it to go.

 This is SUPER FRUSTRATING.
-Especially if your last trade that you took failed or if you’ve been sitting and waiting for a good trade for some time.
+Especially if the last trade that you took failed.
+Or if you’ve been sitting and waiting for a good trade for some time.

 This is when our emotional state takes over and we gun it and